Skip to main content

 Research projects on seagrass include new research on light and sediment tolerance thresholds and requirements for successful seagrass restoration will help increase effectiveness of future seagrass restoration activities.

-This research will support Westport’s dredge management planning, and its commitment to significantly scaling up seagrass restoration programs in Cockburn Sound bother before and after development.
+This research will support Westport’s dredge management planning, and its commitment to significantly scaling up seagrass restoration programs in Cockburn Sound.

-The seagrass reports will also be provided to both the State and Federal environmental regulators as part of the environmental impact assessments on the proposed marine infrastructure that are currently underway, which the EPA will release for public comment in 2026.
+The seagrass research will inform Westport’s environmental impact assessment’s that are currently underway with both the State and Federal environmental regulators on the proposed marine infrastructure, which the EPA will release for public comment in 2026.

 Connect with Westport